 We now move into the food-preparation section of this checklist.
 Obviously, this will be one of the most important areas for you to focus on when packing for your winter trip, so let’s get into it.

 The subject of kitchenry encompasses many items, but you know what they are.
 You also know how easy it can be to forget some of this, since thinking about these basics tends not to occur to us in daily life.
-In that case, don’t forget to bring along plates, cups/glasses, utensils, pots and pans, small appliances such as blenders and juicers, and other miscellaneous items such as cutting boards, cutting and steak knives, apple corers, corkscrews, and can openers.
+If your RV rental doesn't come equipped with them, don’t forget to bring along plates, cups/glasses, utensils, pots and pans, small appliances such as blenders and juicers, and other miscellaneous items such as cutting boards, cutting and steak knives, apple corers, corkscrews, and can openers.

 And your food will have to be the right kind of food, as in, dry food that will not go bad, or fresh food that you can preserve in the refrigerator or freezer.
 A decent combination of both types should be enough to keep you going throughout your trip.